EOSIO/eosio-web-ide/README.md

 ## Building sample contract

-Run this in a terminal:
+The source code for the sample smartcontract is at contract/talk.cpp within the IDE.
+To compile the contract, run this in a terminal:

 ```
 eosio-cpp contract/talk.cpp